cyqsimon/WebcamFriendlyLichess/README.md

 # Webcam Friendly Lichess
 ![TamperMonkey v4.8](https://img.shields.io/badge/tamperMonkey-v4.8-brightgreen.svg) ![Chrome x64 v76.0](https://img.shields.io/badge/chrome%20x64-v76.0-brightgreen.svg) [![Github Repo](https://img.shields.io/badge/Github%20Repo--lightgrey?style=social&logo=github)](https://github.com/cyqsimon/WebcamFriendlyLichess)

-A userscript to make Lichess webcam friendly for streamers.
+A userscript to make Lichess more webcam-friendly for streamers.

+## 🛒 Features

+This script moves page elements on the right-hand-side of the board upwards to make space for a webcam.

+Currently this script works for games in play and analysis board.
+If you want to see support for other pages (e.g. study, training) please raise an issue on Github to let me know.
+I will implement them if there is demand.

 ### Before